• Public Skating

 Online registration for public programs opens one week prior to the start of the month (e.g., registration for December events opens November 24).

-Use our DaySmart Recreation System to sign up for drop-in events
+Use our DaySmart Recreation System to sign up for drop-in events or view the calendar

 General Information